nopends/nopends/.changeset/fruity-drinks-study.md

 **Redesign `generateFiles`**

-This redesign will finalize the behaviour of `generateFiles` to make it simpler, consistent across different versions of Fumadocs OpenAPI.
+This redesign will finalize the behaviour of `generateFiles` to make it simpler, consistent across different versions of Nopends OpenAPI.

 - Abandoned `groupByFolder`, it's deprecated long time ago and can be replaced with `groupBy`.
 - Improved type safety, `groupBy` is now only available with `per` set to `operation`.